amorphic/braubuddy/docs/introduction.rst

 Outputs
 ^^^^^^^

-*Braubuddy* :ref:`output` allow metric values to be recorded in a variety of formats or published directly to external services.
+*Braubuddy* :ref:`outputs <output>` allow metric values to be recorded in a variety of formats or published directly to external services.

 Extensible
 ^^^^^^^^^^

-The various :ref:`components` of *Braubuddy* are designed to be extended.
+The various *Braubuddy* :ref:`components` are designed to be extended.

 A growing list of thermometers, environmental controllers, thermostat algorithms and outputs are supported.
 Consult :ref:`contribute` for information on requesting or adding support for additional components.